e2skm/fintrust-cloud-portfolio/README.md

 # Fintrust Cloud Portfolio

 Fintrust is an online banking application that is currently being developed as part of the Nedbank Cloud Learnership Programme.
-The project incorporates AWS Services (Free Tier), SQL, Python, and supporting artifacts such as notes in `.md` and `.pdf` formats.
+The project incorporates AWS Services (Free Tier), SQL `.sql`, Python `.py`, supporting artifacts such as notes in `.md` and `.pdf` and images in `.png` and `.svg` as well as  requirements `.txt`, log files `.log`, input/output `.csv` and `.json` formats.

 <br>